Yaron Tsur

 Jewish studies.
 He is a pioneer in the field of Digital Humanities in Israel and the founder of the "Historical jewish press" website.
+He is the recipient of the Israel Prize for 2025 in the field of Jewish History.

+Biography

 Yaron Tsur was born in Jerusalem to a German-Jewish father and to a mother of Yemenite extraction.
 During his childhood and youth in Jerusalem, he sojourned with his parents in the home of his Yemenite grandfather in the Nahlat Ahim neighborhood, on the border of the more established and well known Rehavia neighborhood.
 Subsequently, Tsur would reflect in the introduction to his Torn Community on how this unique residential setting would mold both his sense of ethnic belonging as an Ashkenazi-Mizrahi hybrid as well as his professional path as a historian.

 As a youth Tsur studied music at the Jerusalem Conservatory and took up further studies in the field as Rubin Musical academy.
 During his mandatory military service Tsur served as an intelligence officer and reached the rank of major in the reserves.
 After he completed his service in the Israel Defense Forces Tsur found employment as a skit writer for the youth department of the Kol Yisrael ('Voice of Israel') radio station.
 Politically active as well, he was a central figure and organizer in the Peace Now.